adelphi-ed-tech/au-courses/content/design-lab.md

 create a game, but a game-for-learning (aka _serious game_) that incorporates elements of your content area.

-To complete this assignment, you will submit your public game on Scratch.
+To complete this assignment, you publish your game on Scratch.
 Each team member will also submit a reflection on their portfolio site that describes the content areas addressed, the theory behind the game (why is it fun? who is it for?